engines-wafu/RAMPART_Docs/Briefs/Range_Brief.md

 Restricted areas are where operations are hazardous to any flying in the vicinity Restricted areas denote the existence of unusual hazards that are often not immediately visible (for example, artillery firing, aerial gunnery, or guided missiles).
 No civil traffic may enter a restricted area while it is hot.
-It is the pilots responsibility to book restricted areas for military activity to ensure other traffic is vectored clear.
+It is the military pilot's responsibility to book restricted areas for military activity to ensure other traffic is vectored clear.

 ## Area Overview